Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 > remainder obtained by dividing *j - i* by *k*: *j - i = q k + r*, so that
 > *i + (m - 1) k \< j*.

-While definitions like this may give a technically accurate description of slices, they aren't especially helpful to someone who is trying to construct a slice from a higher level of abstraction such as "I want to select this particular subset of my array".[^numpy-definition-footnote]
+While these definitions may give a technically accurate description of slices, they aren't especially helpful to someone who is trying to construct a slice from a higher level of abstraction such as "I want to select this particular subset of my array."[^numpy-definition-footnote]

 [^numpy-definition-footnote]: This formulation actually isn't particularly
     helpful for formulating higher level slice formulas such as the ones used by ndindex either.
 Plus it fails to account for [some of the details](clipping) discussed on this page.

-Instead, we shall examine slices by carefully going over all the various aspects of the syntax and semantics that can lead to confusion, and attempting to demystify them through simple [rules](rules).
+Instead, we shall examine slices by carefully reviewing all the various aspects of their syntax and semantics that can lead to confusion, and attempting to demystify them through simple [rules](rules).

 (subarray)=
 ### Subarray